 The Highlanders get to know the farm

 A herd of Highland cattle is called a ‘Fold’ after the open, walled shelters they were kept in during Winter.

 Highland cows are very maternal and protective of their young.
 So when if comes time to move paddocks with babies in tow it can require a gentle but firm hand to get them moving in the right direction.

 Across the farm bridge and into the boulder paddocks, the Highland cows can stay in paddocks longer than the white faced steers, as they can make better use of rough grazing and are not afraid of eating rushes.

-Team Boulder like to eat well, and we are passionate about ‘terriore’.
+Team Boulder like to eat well, and we are passionate about ‘terroir’.
 This is a french word, which means that the food you produce is specific to the place it came from, and tastes like it does because of the land, the soil and the air.
-When it comes to livestock this means that an animal that has spent its entire life outdoors, eating grass, and other plants will taste diffrent to an animal that has been fattened on supplement, or kept in a barn.
-Added to this Highland cattle have lean meat with natural marbelling that is lower in cholesterol than other beef breeds.
-Unless you buy your meat from a farmers market, it is hard to know where it came from, or what it was fed.
+When it comes to livestock this means that an animal that has spent its entire life outdoors, eating grass, and other plants will taste different to an animal that has been fattened on supplement, or kept in a barn.
+Added to this Highland cattle have lean meat with natural marbling that is lower in cholesterol than other beef breeds.
+Unless you buy your meat from a farmer market, it is hard to know where it came from, or what it was fed.
 This is why we want to produce our own high quality beef and give our visitors the chance to taste it too.